chad-ongstad/greenplum-docker/readme.md

 ## Build
 docker build -t ubuntu-gpdb .

-## Run
+## Single Node Docker

-docker run -d -p 25432:5432 --hostname=gplum  --name reflect-gpdb ubuntu-gpdb
+From the command line execute the following command: docker run -it -p 5432:5432 --hostname=db_master_1  --name reflect-gpdb ubuntu-gpdb bash

+Connect to your host on port 5432 user/pass is gpadmin/dataroad

+## Multi Node Docker-Compose
+From the command line execute the following command: docker-compose up

-Connect to your host on port 25432 user/pass is gpadmin/gpadmin.
+Connect to your host on port 5432 user/pass is gpadmin/dataroad

-### hostlist
+### singlehost
-This file contains the names of the hosts to connect to.
-By default there is one host 'gplum'.
+This file contains the name of the hosts to connect to.
+By default there is one host 'db_master_1'.

+### multihost
+This file contains the name of the segments that the master connects to.
+This is used when running a multi-node cluster  and has 3 segments in it.

 ###  gpinitsys
 Configuration file for setting up the greenplum cluster.

+##Questions?

+chad@dataroadtech.com